dhprlabs/javascript/README.md

 ### How It’s Organized

-- The repository is organized by day (e.g., `Day 01`, `Day 02`, etc.).
+- The repository is organized on basis of topic names that I have learnt.
-- Each folder includes:
-  - JavaScript code from that day's practice or lesson
-  - Notes summarizing key concepts
-  - Optional mini-projects or exercises to reinforce learning
+- There is a `Projects` folder which contains all my mini projects that I have built.

 ## Why I’m Doing This